Commonly used phase quantification methods

 XRD phase quantification solutions

-The Empyrean and the X'Pert³ Powder multi-purpose XRD platforms are both equally well-suited to phase quantification.
-For high-volume production control optimized for specific industry applications, the CubiX³ systems are ideal.
-They can easily be automated and are designed for rugged environments.
+The Empyrean multi-purpose XRD platform is well-suited to phase quantification.
 Aeris benchtop XRD is an excellent tool for routine phase quantification tasks in both research and industrial environments.

 Calibration-based methods are covered by the Quantify and Industry software packages.
 HighScore allows for the RIR and autoscale methods and HighScore Plus additionally covers the Rietveld refinement and hkl fit methods, which use Miller indices.
 All software packages also offer several automation and customizable reporting options.